 The main – western part of falls – is fan-shaped.
-Stream of St. John River here is some 20 – 25 m wide but after the falls it is up to 120 m wide.
+The stream of St. John River here is some 20 – 25 m wide but after the falls it is up to 120 m wide.

 Above the falls are located several more impressive rapids.

 To the south is located locally famous site – Gbedin Rice Station.
-Here in the 1950s – 1960s was ongoing experiment for growing swamp rice.
-Experiment was only partly successful.
+Here in the 1950s – 1960s was an ongoing experiment for growing swamp rice.
+The experiment was only partly successful.

 Too little is known about the landmarks and attractions in this country – but most likely there are quite many.

-Liberia has some of the largest remaining forests in Western Africa, here are located beautiful, forest covered mountains.
+Liberia has some of the largest remaining forest in Western Africa, here are located beautiful, forest covered mountains.